Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Reference model

-The model in Eq.~\eqref{eq:general_eq} and Eq.~\eqref{Eq:liouvillian_parts} descends from the Mathieu-Van der Pol-Duffing oscillator~\cite{pandey2007frequency} after moving to a rotating frame and applying the rotating-wave approximation around $\omega_0\approx\omega$~\cite{ben_arosh_quantum_2021}.
-It interpolates between several standard nonlinear oscillators: it becomes the Kerr parametric oscillator (KPO) for $\kappa_{2}=0$~\cite{wielinga_quantum_1993}, the two-photon-dissipative parametric oscillator (2DPO) for $U=0$ and $\kappa_{2}>0$~\cite{mirrahimi2014dynamically}, and the Rayleigh-Van der Pol oscillator (RVdP) for $G=0$ and $\kappa_{+}>0$~\cite{ben_arosh_quantum_2021}.
+The model in Eq.~\eqref{eq:general_eq} and Eq.~\eqref{Eq:liouvillian_parts} descends from the Mathieu-Van der Pol-Duffing oscillator~\cite{pandey2007frequency} after the rotating-wave approximation~\cite{ben_arosh_quantum_2021}.
+It interpolates between standard nonlinear oscillators: the Kerr parametric oscillator (KPO) for $\kappa_{2}=0$~\cite{wielinga_quantum_1993}, the two-photon-dissipative parametric oscillator (2DPO) for $U=0$ and $\kappa_{2}>0$~\cite{mirrahimi2014dynamically}, and the Rayleigh-Van der Pol oscillator (RVdP) for $G=0$ and $\kappa_{+}>0$~\cite{ben_arosh_quantum_2021}.
 A common approach to dynamical phase transitions is to track the Liouvillian spectrum as $\boldsymbol{\eta}$ varies.
-The steady state $\hat{\rho}_0$ corresponds to the eigenmode with vanishing decay rate, i.e., with Liouvillian eigenvalue $\lambda_0$ such that $\mathrm{Re}\{\lambda_0\}=0$.
-In Fig.~\ref{fig:1}(b) we show the Wigner function of $\hat{\rho}_0$ in several illustrative limits, giving a phase-space picture of the quantum state; Fig.~\ref{fig:1}(c) displays the corresponding Liouvillian spectra.
-In the KPO and 2DPO limits, the Wigner function is bimodal, corresponding to a coherent-state mixture with $\mathrm{Im}\{\lambda_0\}=0$, rotating in the lab frame at frequency $\omega$.
-In the RVdP steady state, probability concentrates along a closed orbit that corresponds to a LC.
-Time-translation symmetry is continuously broken, as the system oscillates with an emerging frequency $\omega^\star$, which appears as a conjugate pair of Liouvillian eigenvalues $\mathrm{Im}\{\lambda_{0,\pm}\}=\pm \omega^\star$.
-In the classical limit, the periodic motion produces an infinite Liouvillian ladder at all LC harmonics, $\mathrm{Im}\{\lambda_{0,n}\}=\pm n\omega^\star$.
-At low photon numbers, this ladder smoothly deforms into parabolic branches~\cite{Dutta2025}.
-In all these phases the Wigner function remains positive, indicating that $\hat{\rho}_0$ admits a classical phase-space description, even though the transient evolution can generate Wigner negativity, a hallmark of nonclassical states.
+The steady state $\hat{\rho}_0$ corresponds to the eigenmode with vanishing decay rate, i.e., with Liouvillian eigenvalue $\lambda_0$ such that $\mathrm{Re}(\lambda_0)=0$.
+In Fig.~\ref{fig:1}(b) we show the Wigner function of $\hat{\rho}_0$ in representative limits; Fig.~\ref{fig:1}(c) displays the corresponding Liouvillian spectra.
+In the KPO and 2DPO limits, the Wigner function is bimodal, corresponding to a coherent-state mixture with $\mathrm{Im}(\lambda_0)=0$.
+In the RVdP steady state, probability concentrates along a closed orbit corresponding to an LC.
+Time-translation symmetry is continuously broken, as the system oscillates with an emerging frequency $\omega^\star$, which appears as a conjugate pair of Liouvillian eigenvalues $\mathrm{Im}(\lambda_{0,\pm})=\pm \omega^\star$.
+In the classical limit, the periodic motion produces an infinite Liouvillian ladder at all LC harmonics, $\mathrm{Im}(\lambda_{0,n})=\pm n\omega^\star$.
+At low photon numbers, this ladder deforms smoothly into parabolic branches~\cite{Dutta2025}.
+In all these phases, the Wigner function remains positive, indicating that the steady state $\hat{\rho}_0$ admits a classical phase-space description.